Energy-efficient washing machines

-Buy one of the most expensive-to-run models and you could find yourself paying up to £100 a year to wash your clothes.
-Opt for an energy-efficient washing machine and that number drops to just £20.
+Buy an inefficient washing machine and you could find yourself paying up to £63 a year to wash your clothes.
+Opt for an energy-efficient model and it could cost just £15 a year.

 Our washing machine reviews will tell you which model will have you spending more money, including the purchase price and energy costs.

 - How much does a washing machine cost to use?